Yankees vs. Orioles Player Props Betting Odds

 MLB Props Today: New York Yankees

-- The Yankees will send Gerrit Cole (5-0) to the mound for his 11th start this season.
+- Nestor Cortes Jr. (4-2) will take the mound for the Yankees, his 10th start of the season.

+- In nine starts this season, he's earned a quality start in three of them.

 |Opponent